RosettaCommons/documentation/rosetta_basics/scoring/qm-energy-calculations.md

 Back to [[Rosetta basics|Rosetta-Basics]].
 Page created 16 November 2021 by Vikram K. Mulligan, Flatiron Institute (vmulligan@flatironinstitute.org).
+Fleshed out 1 May 2024 by Noora Azadvari, University of Oregon (eazadvar@uoregon.edu).

 [[_TOC_]]

 ## Citation
-GAMESS needs to be cited while using RosettaQM:
+GAMESS needs to be cited when using RosettaQM:

 [Barca, G. M. J. et al. The Journal of Chemical Physics 152, 154102 (2020)](https://doi.org/10.1063/5.0005188)